microsoft/live-share/docs/reference/security.md

 # Security features of Live Share

 Collaboration sessions in Visual Studio Live Share are powerful in that they allow any number of people to join in a session and collaboratively edit, debug, share terminals, and more.
-However, given this level of access, you may want to more about the security features Live Share provides things should you wish to lock things down.
-This article will provide you with information about the different options you have for keeping your source code safe.
+However, given this level of access, you undoubtedly will want to learn to more about the security features Live Share provides.
+This article will provide you with information about the different options you have for securing your environment and cautions for when you should and should not use certain features.

 **Regardless, remember that you should only send Live Share invitation links to people you trust.**